flanksource/docs/mission-control/docs/guide/permissions/concepts/scope.md

 When a user attempts to access a resource:

 1. The system evaluates all Scopes referenced in the user's permissions
-2. If the resource matches any target in any of the user's Scopes, access is granted (subject to action restrictions)
+2. If the resource matches any target in any of the user's Scopes, the system grants access (subject to action restrictions)
 3. Multiple Scopes are combined with OR logic

 ## Integration with Multi-Tenancy